-The supporting documents should be on letter head paper, dated and contain the signature (with title) and the contact details of the appropriate professional.
-Documents must be obtained from an appropriate professional with first hand evidence of the circumstance.
-Documents provided by professionals without first hand evidence of the circumstance will not be accepted.
+Supporting documents should be on letterhead paper, dated and contain the signature (with title) and the contact details of the appropriate professional.
+Documents must be obtained from an appropriate professional who can evidence your situation.
+Documents provided without firsthand evidence won't be accepted.

 Documents must be in English.
-If the documentary evidence is not in English this must be accompanied by an official certified translation.
+If the documentary evidence isn't in English, it must be accompanied by an official certified translation.

-- A medical certificate signed by a registered medical practitioner verifying that the illness affected the candidate during the period claimed.
+- a medical certificate signed by a registered practitioner verifying the illness affected you during the period

-- A letter from a family doctor confirming the bereavement or the impact the bereavement has had upon the candidate.
+- a letter from a doctor confirming the bereavement or the impact the bereavement has had on you

-- Police or crime report.
-A crime number on its own is not acceptable.
+- a police or crime report.
+A crime number on its own isn't acceptable

-- Signed letter from employer confirming the work relocation and its duration (more than one month)
+- signed letter from employer confirming the work relocation and its duration, which must be for more than one month

-- For court attendance: Official correspondence from the court/tribunal confirming attendance, or, a solicitor’s letter detailing the nature and dates of the legal proceedings and the requirement for the candidate to attend court.
+- official correspondence from a court or tribunal confirming attendance, or, a solicitor's letter detailing the nature and dates of the legal proceedings and the requirement for you to attend court.

-- Statutory declaration (a person who intentionally makes a false statement in a statutory declaration may be charged under s.11 of the Statutory Declarations Act 1959).
+- A statutory declaration (a person who intentionally makes a false statement in a statutory declaration may be charged under s.11 of the Statutory Declarations Act 1959).

 CPA Australia reserves the right to request additional information or supporting evidence, and to make changes to this policy without prior notice.